gu-eresearch/hpcCarpentryLessons/index.md

  * [new branch]      master -> master
  ```

-Go to you external git repository, the changes will be there.
+Go to your external git repository, the changes will be there.

 ![githubPush](/assets/images/githubPush.png)

 ## Challenge
 What do the git commands add, commit, push and pull do?